-Chances are you’ve spoken to Google like this in the past week, and it’s likely you’ve also asked something that’s a bit more personal, too.
+Chances are you’ve spoken to Google like this in the past week, and, likely, you’ve also asked something a bit more personal, too.
 Many questions you face every day aren’t worthy of crowdsourcing to social media because of fear or embarrassment, but Google can still come to the rescue because of the “anonymity” of the white search box.
 You may ask things like:

 - Am I depressed?

 - How do you ask a friend out on a date?

 - Am I pregnant?
 (This is one of many widely searched questions, actually.)

 Social Listening vs. Search Listening

 If you’ve been reading the blog for a while, you’ve heard me talk about social listening before.
 It’s the process of using social media to “listen” to what people are saying about your company, brand, products, services, etc. You can use it to find out what people have to say about your competition, too.

 Search listening, on the other hand, is a form of research that dives into what people are sharing with Google.
 With its insights, you can better understand what your audience really needs, what motivates them, and how they behave.
 Going beyond SEO to understand search behavior can have a major impact on your marketing results, but many marketers fail to do that.
 SEO is about the words that go into the search box, and search listening is about understanding the people who are putting them there – either by voice or typing them into the box.

 Keyword Research vs. Audience Research

 Keyword research is focused on “right now” and is literal and tactical.
 It shows you the most common words and phrases people are searching for around a specific topic and provides search volume to help you decide if you want to try to target the keyword or not.